auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   * Var columns can also be altered by `-eval`_ and modules (see `-mod`_).
-  * Var column values are persistent until they are cleared by a `-clr`_ operation, at which point the columns are reset to 0 or blank.
+  * Var column values are persistent until they are cleared by a `-clr`_ operation, at which point the columns are reset to 0/blank.

   Example: